Cover

 });

-For external APIs, you’ll need a proxy server or the API must support CORS.
+For third-party APIs, you’ll need a proxy server or the API must natively support CORS.

 “Method not allowed by Access-Control-Allow-Methods”

-The server accepts some HTTP methods but not the one you’re using.
+The server accepts cross-origin requests, but not the HTTP method you’re using.

 fetch('https://api.example.com/users/123', {